realmatterio/ArtUSD/ArtUSD Finance Protocol and Revenue Streams.md

 ---

 ### 2. **Art Fund Management**
-- **Revenue Generation**: The Art Fund generates earnings through the public sale of ArtUSD and other core investment activities (e.g., art appreciation or leasing).
+- **Revenue Generation**: The Art Fund generates earnings through the public sale of ArtUSD and core investment activities.
 - **Dividends**: Stakeholders in the Art Fund receive dividends, estimated at 5–10% of the earnings, as a reward for their investment or governance participation.

 ---